TanStack/query/docs/src/pages/guides/initial-query-data.md

   }
   ```

-  This above a simple way to avoid refetching immediately after the component mounts, however, this means that even after the initialData is used, you will still have a staleTime for future queries.

-- For the most effective setup, another option called `initialDataUpdatedAt` is available which allows you to pass a numeric unix timestamp of when the initialData itself was last updated.
+- So what if your `initialData` isn't totally fresh?
+That leaves us with the last configuration that is actually the most accurate and uses an option called `initialDataUpdatedAt`.
+This options allows you to pass a numeric unix timestamp of when the initialData itself was last updated.
   ```js
   function Todos() {
     // Show initialTodos immeidately, but won't refetch until another interaction event is encountered after 1000 ms